 What the sages knew years ago is that you can gain greater control over your thoughts and emotions and develop a deeper connection to the divine.
 And this is something that you can learn today.

 This is what The M Word Quest with Emily Fletcher can help you with.
-In 32 days, you will not only incorporate meditation into your daily routine but also learn how to consciously create the life you want.
+In only 32 days, you’ll learn how to incorporate meditation into your daily routine as well as consciously create the life you want.

 The great thing is that you can sample classes from this Quest by unlocking your free access.